manotux/IBM-Cloud-Toolkit/README.md

 Automates the installation of the IBM Cloud CLI for macOS and Linux.

 #### - [ibm_cloud_enum.sh](ibm_cloud_enum.sh)
-TBD - Executes all enumeration scripts against the IBM Cloud Account.
+Executes all enumeration scripts against the IBM Cloud Account.

 #### - [public_buckets.py](public_buckets.py)
 Verifies if public access is enabled on the IBM Cloud account and enumerates all Cloud Object Storage buckets that are publicly accessible from the Internet.